linode/docs/docs/guides/email/email-services/how-to-install-and-use-postal/index.md

 1. Create and configure a domain name and point it at the Linode.
 The Postal server requires several additional subdomains which are described in a subsequent section of this guide.
 For more information on domains and how to create a DNS record, see the [Linode DNS Manager guide](/docs/guides/dns-manager/).

 1. To send emails from a server, TCP port 25 must be enabled on the Linode.
 This is the well-known port for *Simple Mail Transfer Protocol* (SMTP).
-Postal sends outgoing emails and listens for incoming mail on this port.
+Postal send outgoing emails and listens for incoming mail on this port.
 Contact Linode support to determine whether this port is restricted on your server.

 1. Postal requires at least four GB of RAM, two CPU cores, and at least 100GB of disk space.
 For best performance, run Postal on a dedicated server that is not handling other tasks.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## How to Install Postal

 To install Postal, first install a series of prerequisites, including Docker.
 Postal is designed to work with Docker and cannot be used without it.
 After Postal is installed, a number of configuration changes must be made.
-These instructions are geared for Ubuntu users, but are generally applicable for most distributions.
+These instructions are geared for Ubuntu users but are generally applicable to most distributions.

 The main steps required to install Postal are as follows:

 1. Configure the relevant DNS records.
-2. Install Docker.
+1. Install Docker.
-3. Download and run the Postal container and containers for other required components.
+1. Download and run the Postal container and containers for other required components.
-4. Configure Postal.
+1. Configure Postal.

-After configuration is complete, the Postal web portal can be used to complete configuration and use the application.
+After the configuration is complete, the Postal web portal can be used to complete the configuration and use the application.

 ### How to Configure DNS Records for Postal